What Is The Relationship Between Ethics And Religion

 Religion can be used as a source of authority to provide guidance on how to act in a certain situation, and it provides a code of conduct to adhere to.
 On the other hand, ethics can also be seen as a way to provide a moral framework for religious practice.
 It can provide an objective set of rules and principles to guide religious behavior, as well as a way to evaluate the moral implications of certain actions.

-ALSO READ: Relationship Between Psychology And Nursing
+ALSO READ: What Is The Relationship Between Elements Atoms And Compounds

 All in all, the relationship between ethics and religion can be seen as a two-way street, whereby each influences the other in order to promote morality and ensure our actions adhere to a certain set of standards.